Allies (Australian rules football)

-The Allies (sometimes playing as the All-Stars or the Dream Team outside of interstate representative football under an altered composition) is a composite team competing in interstate representative Australian rules football matches that comprises players from Australian Capital Territory, New South Wales, Northern Territory, Queensland and Tasmania.
+The Allies is a composite team competing in interstate representative Australian rules football matches that comprises players from Australian Capital Territory, New South Wales, Northern Territory, Queensland and Tasmania.

-The senior men's Allies contested 4 State of Origin matches in 1995, 1996, 1997 and 1998, and the senior women's Allies contested one State of Origin match in 2017.
+The senior men's Allies contested four State of Origin matches in 1995, 1996, 1997 and 1998, and the senior women's Allies contested one State of Origin match in 2017.
 Allies teams have also contested the AFL Under 18/19 Championships since 2016 for boys and 2017 for girls.

 History

 The team was first proposed as part of the AFL Commission's five-year plan released in August 1994.
 The AFL Commission in 1991 took over as national governing body, which included administering interstate football; this replaced the council of state-based governing bodies which had run their representative teams independently.
 The composite team was intended to renew the public's waning interest in the state of origin series by creating a single team which would be selected under pure state of origin rules, and which would be more competitive against the main states (Victoria, South Australia and Western Australia) than any individual minor state team.
 The venture gave players from those states the opportunity to compete against the main states.
-The team was launched as the Australian Football Alliance in March 1995, nicknamed the Allies.
+The team was launched as Australian Football Alliance in March 1995, nicknamed the Allies.

-The team's first match in 1995 was a win against Western Australia at Subiaco Oval.
-Its last match under the Allies moniker was in 1998 against Victoria at the Brisbane Cricket Ground, suffering a 53-point loss.
+The senior men's team played its first match in 1995 was a win against Western Australia at Subiaco Oval and its last match was in 1998 against Victoria at the Gabba, suffering a 53-point loss.
 Its overall record was two wins (both against Western Australia) and two losses (both against Victoria).
 The best on ground for the Allies in each game received the Alex Jesaulenko Medal, named in honour of future Hall of Fame Legend Alex Jesaulenko, who began his playing career in Canberra.
 During its State of Origin tenure, the Allies attracted lower crowds than other major state representative sides; their sole home crowd was 13,977 (in Brisbane) in 1998, when a record six Queenslanders were part of the side.
+The senior men's team has not competed since the end of State of Origin representative football in 1999.